drprystupczuk/Peluqueria/README.md

 # [EN] Hairdressing Management
 One of my first C# desktop projects.

-You can check in this [video](https://youtu.be/venyxoI--KQ).
+:movie_camera: You can see the [video](https://youtu.be/venyxoI--KQ).

 ### Description: :rocket:
 _This is a simple software to manage hairdressing clients ._